zriyansh/signoz.io/docs/deployment/docker.md

 1. Using Install Script
 2. Using Docker Compose

-We have explained each of these way in the following sections
+We have explained each of these ways in the following sections:
 <br></br>

 ### 1. Using Install Script